AndersonDeMatos/ColorPaletteMaker/README.md

 # Color Palette Maker.

-[Color palette Maker](https://andersondematos.github.io/ColorPaletteMaker/) is a tool created to help disigners, developers, pixel artists and any kind of digital artists to create color palettes and dowload them in PNG or JSON file.
+[Color Palette Maker](https://andersondematos.github.io/ColorPaletteMaker/) is a tool created to help disigners, developers, pixel artists and any kind of digital artists to create color palettes and dowload them in PNG or JSON file.

 ## How it works.